Quantum Algorithm for the Fixed-Radius Neighbor Search: Abstract

 \section{Abstract}

-The neighbor search is a computationally demanding problem, usually both time- and memory-consuming.
+Neighbor search is a computationally demanding problem, usually both time- and memory-consuming.
 The main problem of this kind of algorithms is the long execution time due to cache misses.
 In this work, we propose a quantum algorithm for the Fixed RAdius Neighbor Search problem (FRANS) based on the fixed-point version of Grover's algorithm.
-We derive an efficient circuit for solving the FRANS with linear query complexity with the number of particles $N$.
+We propose an efficient circuit for solving the FRANS with linear query complexity with the number of particles $N$.
 The quantum circuit returns the list of all the neighbors' pairs within the fixed radius, together with their distance, avoiding the slow down given by cache miss.
-We explicitly write the Grover's operator and analyze its gate complexity.
-The whole algorithm has complexity of $\mathcal{O}(M^{\frac{1}{2}}N^{2})$ in the worst-case scenario, where $M$ is the number of neighboring pairs, and uses $\mathcal{O}(\log N)$ number of qubits.
-By employing extra ancilla qubits the depth of the circuit can be brought down to $\mathcal{O}(N\log N)$ at the cost of $\mathcal{O}(N)$ qubits for unstructured dataset, or $\mathcal{O}(\text{poly}(\log N))$ qubits for structured datasets.
-Finally we assess the resilience of the model to the readout error, suggesting an error correction-free strategy to check the accuracy of the results.